The Lair of the White Worm: Plot summary

-The central character of the book is Adam Salton, an Australian at the outset living there, who in 1860 is contacted by his elderly great-uncle, Richard Salton, a landed gentleman of Lesser Hill, Derbyshire, England, who has no other family and wants to establish a relationship with the only other living member of the Salton family.
-Although Adam has already made his own fortune in Australia, he enthusiastically agrees to meet his uncle, and on his arrival by ship at Southampton the two men quickly become good friends.
+The central character of the book is Adam Salton, an Australian (living there at the outset) who in 1860 is contacted by his elderly great-uncle, Richard Salton, a landed gentleman of Lesser Hill, Derbyshire, England, who has no other family and wants to establish a relationship with the only other living member of the Salton family.
+Although Adam has already made his own fortune in Australia, he enthusiastically agrees to meet his uncle.
+On his arrival by ship at Southampton, the two men quickly become good friends.
 His great-uncle then reveals that he wishes to make Adam the heir to his estate, Lesser Hill.
 Adam travels there and quickly finds himself at the center of mysterious events, with Sir Nathaniel de Salis, a friend of Richard Salton's, as his guide.

-Edgar Caswall, the new heir to a neighboring estate, Castra Regis or Royal Camp, is in the process of making a mesmeric assault on a local girl, Lilla Watford.
+Edgar Caswall, the new heir to a neighbouring estate, Castra Regis or Royal Camp, is in the process of making a mesmeric assault on a local girl, Lilla Watford.
 Meanwhile, Arabella March, of Diana's Grove, is running a game of her own, perhaps angling to become Mrs. Edgar Caswall.
-He is a slightly pathological eccentric and has inherited Franz Mesmer's chest, which he keeps in the Castra Regis Tower.
+Caswall is a slightly pathological eccentric and has inherited Franz Mesmer's chest, which he keeps in the Castra Regis Tower.
 Caswall seeks to make use of mesmerism, a precursor to hypnotism, and, obsessed with Lilla, attempts to break her using mesmeric powers.
 However, with the help of Lilla's half-Burmese cousin, Mimi Watford, he is thwarted time and again.

 Caswall has a giant kite built in the shape of a hawk to scare away pigeons that have attacked his fields and destroyed his crops.
 For lack of anything better to do, he obsessively watches the kite and begins to believe that it has a mind of its own and that he himself is a god.

 Adam Salton finds black snakes on his great uncle's property and buys a mongoose to hunt them down.
 He then discovers a child who has been bitten on the neck and who almost dies as a result.
 Adam learns that another child has already been killed by a snake bite and that animals have also been killed mysteriously throughout the county.